teamsquirtle29/OneRoof/readme.txt

   'payments/overdue'
     GET: get all overdue payments (where received is false)

+  'payments/paid'
+    GET: get all completed payments (where received is true)

   'payments/now'
     GET: get all payment information associated with the current month